Amigo (2010 film): Reception

 The film was met with generally positive reviews.
-The film received a score of 60% with a certified "Fresh" rating on Rotten Tomatoes based on 47 reviews.
+The film received a score of 60% on Rotten Tomatoes based on 47 reviews.

-James Rocchi of MSN Movies said the film "feels more passionate and provocative than 99% of everything else out there."
+James Rocchi of MSN Movies said the film "feels more passionate and provocative than 99% of everything else out there".

 Connie Ogle from the Miami Herald in her review said "A reflection on power and betrayal, on the thin line between acting as your conscience demands and protecting obligations close to your heart."

-Peter Travers of Rolling Stone awarded the film 3 out of 4 stars wrote "John Sayles, a filmmaker by trade, a provocateur by nature, means to stir things up with Amigo.
+Peter Travers of Rolling Stone awarded the film three out of four and wrote "John Sayles, a filmmaker by trade, a provocateur by nature, means to stir things up with Amigo.
 That he does, and more power to him."

 Stephen Whitty of the Newark Star-Ledger wrote "By choosing Rafael as its hero, "Amigo" looks not only at a little-known part of American history, but at a rarely examined type of movie character."

-David Fear of Time Out New York wrote in his "Few filmmakers are ambitious enough these days to try addressing our present world-policing endeavors through the prism of past ones, so it almost seems churlish to take Sayles to task for relying on overly dogmatic storytelling."
+David Fear of Time Out New York wrote "Few filmmakers are ambitious enough these days to try addressing our present world-policing endeavors through the prism of past ones, so it almost seems churlish to take Sayles to task for relying on overly dogmatic storytelling."

 Mark Neumaier of the New York Daily News wrote "An engrossing, perceptive, supremely humane drama about imperialism and loyalty."